chef-boneyard/habitat/README.md

 - `org`: Only valid for `:run` action, passes `--org` with the specified org name to the hab command
 - `peer`: Only valid for `:run` action, passes `--peer` with the specified initial peer to the hab command
 - `ring`: Only valid for `:run` action, passes `--ring` with the specified ring key name to the hab command
+- `auto_update`: Passes `--auto-update`.
+This will set the Habitat supervisor to automatically update itself any time a stable version has been released
+- `update_condition`: Passes `--update-condition` with the specified roll-back strategy.
+Defaults to `latest`.
+Options are `latest` or `track-channel`
 - `hab_channel`: The channel to install Habitat from.
 Defaults to stable
 - `auth_token`: Auth token for accessing a private organization on bldr.
 This value is templated into the appropriate service file.
 - `gateway_auth_token`: Auth token for accessing the supervisor's HTTP gateway.
 This value is templated into the appropriate service file.